 Lawrence Dunning has been writing and selling fiction–novels and short stories–for more years than he cares to admit.
-So far, publication has amounted to three novels in the suspense/espionage/thriller category–two of which have been republished under the Authors Guild BackinPrint.com program–and some 35 short stories published in literary journals, many of which have been included in a new book of short stories titled Rondo and Fugue for Two Pianos.
+So far, publication has amounted to three novels in the suspense/espionage/thriller category–two of which have been republished under the Authors Guild BackinPrint.com program–and some 40 short stories published in literary journals, some of which have been included in a book of short stories titled Rondo and Fugue for Two Pianos.
 Along the way he has garnered various awards for his writing, among them three Colorado Authors’ League Top Hand awards for short stories and the listing of two of his stories in annual Best American Short Stories selections of the 100 best short stories published in the previous year.
-He has also been nominated for a Pushcart Prize.
+He has also been nominated twice for a Pushcart Prize and one of his stories won the magazine's Reader's Award.

 Dunning grew up in Texas, graduated with a degree in Journalism from Southern Methodist University, and spent four years in the U.S. Air Force doing a variety of newspaper and radio work which included a stint as Chief Announcer of the Far East Network in Japan.
 He then lived for a few wonderfully invigorating years in a terrible run-down rooming house in Manhattan’s Greenwich Village, making friends with a weird and delightful assortment of young aspiring writers, actors, dancers, musicians, photographers, artists, and other ne’er-do-wells, most of whom ended up working in restaurants, banks, bars, and the mail rooms of advertising agencies.
 Dunning himself found employment with a Netherlands trading company, though he spoke not a word of Dutch and knew nothing about trading.